 This page emits an estimated 3.196g of carbon dioxide equivalent per visitor (that's not great) – view report ↗.
 The internet is a heavy beast and we tend to deny the true cost of pixels.
 It is not what most people envision or describe with fluffy words like pixels and cloud.
 Having a kid and failling at growing anything edible really made me realize the reality of energy scarcity.
 It's sad and appalling, but that's what it took me to realize it.
 As a designer I can do little more than not increasing the weight of things too much, one bit at the time.
 Simple things like compressing images or being more subtle with animation can make a difference.
 Considering people's attention on the web, these details will probably not be noticeable anyway.
 That is the kind of honesty I preach and apply to my own work.

 I don't think much about tech, data, accessibility or AI.
-Scary sentence to write but that is partially what motivated me to leave social media that seems obsessed with these matters.
+A scary sentence to write but that is partially what motivated me to leave social media that seems obsessed with these matters.
 The web industry is increasinlgy fragmented and driven by highly specialized tools.
-This seems to promote a loss of autnomy by increasing dependencies and lack of (human) specialists.
+This promotes a loss of autnomy by increasing dependencies and lack of (human) specialists.
 Too many inputs and tools have distracted me from the process: consider context, take decisions, do the work and iterate (work some more).
 Limiting inputs narrows the context, it's crucial for me to stay functional.
-I often choose to center around tangibility and wisdom.
-That may sound pretentious but it allows me to find meaning in what I do while building things that I believe will create value for their consumer, humans.
+I often choose to center around tangibility and what I judge is the wisest feasible action.
+That may sound pretentious but it allows me to find meaning in what I do.